squaredschnauzer/bta-server-pause-time/README.md

 Contributions are welcome!
 If you'd like to improve BTA-Pause-Time, feel free to fork the repository and submit a pull request.
 Please ensure your code adheres to the existing style of the project to maintain consistency.

 ## License
-BTA-Pause-Time is made available under the MIT License.
+BTA-Pause-Time is made available under the CC0 1.0 Universal License.
 For more details, see the LICENSE file in the repository.

 ## Support
 If you encounter any problems or have any suggestions, please open an issue on the GitHub repository.
 We appreciate your feedback and contributions to improving this mod.